NikolaiT/incolumitas/content/Security/behavioral-bot-detection.md

 Some Examples of Bots:

-1. Sometimes bots only scrape Google or Amazon
+1. Sometimes bots only scrape Google or Amazon search engine results pages
 2. Some bots [buy highly sought after Nike sneakers](https://antoinevastel.com/javascript/2019/08/31/sneakers-supreme-bots.html) immediately after release
-3. Other bots purchase PlayStation 5 consoles from official vendor stores as soon as they are restocked.
-This happens before legitimate users have a change to buy a PS5 console (Scalping)
+3. Other bots purchase PlayStation5 consoles from official vendor stores as soon as they are restocked.
+This happens before legitimate users have a change to buy a PS5 console (Scalping).
-4. Other bots automate banking transactions in order to disintermediate banks
+4. Other bots automate banking transactions in order to disintermediate online banks

 My conjecture is: Automated programs behave not the same as real human beings.

 What to I mean with that from a technical perspective?

+Before we can classify behavioral data as either bot-like or human, we have to record and collect it.

 The idea is to record the following JavaScript events from every website user: